Our Team

 Maxine Dobro is Of Counsel to Iredale & Roth.
 Max comes to I&R with more than four decades of invaluable experience practicing criminal law, bringing the wisdom and perspective that can only come from a career of top-flight advocacy.
 She is a dean of the criminal-defense bar in Southern California.

 Max is an accomplished courtroom attorney.
-A veteran of no fewer than fifteen jury trials, she has obtained acquittals in multiple matters, including a case arising from a “reverse sting” by law enforcement in a case alleging drugs and firearms trafficking.
-She also obtained multiple dismissals and reductions of charges through pretrial motion practice and presentations to prosecutors about her clients.
-And in sentencing matters, she has long been recognized for her particular skill presenting clients as people worthy of empathy and grace.
-A former Chief Judge of the U.S. District Court in San Diego put it best when she told a client that Max “has done one of the finest sentencing presentations on your behalf that the Court has seen in perhaps forever.”
-Another federal judge observed that Max has been “a major piece of the rehabilitative process for [her] clients.”
+A veteran of no fewer than fifteen jury trials, she has obtained acquittals in multiple matters, and obtained multiple dismissals and reductions of charges through pretrial motion practice and presentations to prosecutors.
+In sentencing matters, she has long been recognized for her particular skill presenting clients as people worthy of empathy and grace.

 Max is also an expert at understanding and representing complex mental-health issues that can affect a case, such as issues around insanity, mental decompensation, schizophrenia, bipolar disorder, and similar issues.
 She knows how to identify and develop the record around these issues, and how to present them to courts effectively on her clients’ behalf.
-Max approaches these matters with uncommon legal skill and empathy, giving her clients a needed sense of dignity as she fights for their interests.
-She provides I&R with an added depth of wisdom few other firms can offer.
+Max approaches these matters with uncommon legal skill and empathy, giving her clients a needed sense of dignity.

 Max is a graduate of California Western School of Law and Boston University.